”צדק צדק תרדוף“ (דברים טז, כ)

 And what is Olam Haba?
 R’ Chaim Volozhin (Lithuania, 1749-1821) wrote that Olam Haba is not so much a place of reward and punishment, as a state of being that we create by our concrete actions in this world:

 The actions themselves of the person constitute the reward in Olam Haba.
 After the soul departs from the body it rises to take pleasure and satisfaction with the light, energy, and worlds of Kedusha (Holiness) that have been added and multiplied by his good actions.
-This is what the Sages meant when they said that “All of Israel have a portion to the World-to-Come [We translate it as in the World-to-Come, but the literal translation is to the World-to-Come] and not in the World-to-Come. “in” implies that Olam Haba is ready and waiting from the time of Creation, as if it where something with a separate existence, and if man warrants he will receive a portion of it for his reward [like a piece of candy waiting in G-d’s pocket to be given to whoever deserves it].
-In truth, Olam Haba is [made up of] the actions of the person, which he expanded and added and perfected into a place for himself [to dwell]….and so it is with the punishment of Gehenam, the sin itself is his punishment [it becomes the “space” that he will occupy during the time of his “reward”].
+This is what the Sages meant when they said that “All of Israel have a portion to the World-to-Come [We translate it as in the World-to-Come, but the literal translation is to the World-to-Come] and not in the World-to-Come.
+The word “in” would imply that Olam Haba is ready and waiting from the time of Creation, as if it where something with a separate existence, and if man warrants he will receive a portion of it for his reward [like a piece of candy waiting in G-d’s pocket to be given to whoever deserves it].
+In truth, Olam Haba is [made up of] the actions of the person, which he expanded and added and perfected into a place for himself [to dwell]….and so it is with the punishment of Gehinam, the sin itself is his punishment [it becomes the “space” that he will occupy during the time of his “reward”].
+(Nefesh HaChaim 1:12)

 The focus of Judaism is on this single life.
 Only here do we have power over matter and over fate.
 Only here do we have “power” even over God, because He has withdrawn His power over our wills and left us free to choose.
 What we do here matters, and has repercussions that we may never know.
 Olam Haba is the path that we create by our footsteps as we walk through the world.